Willie Mueller: Personal life

 Mueller resides in his home town of West Bend, Wisconsin.
 He has two children, Lindsey and Daniel.
-His daughter Lindsey was a volleyball player at Division 1 Binghamton University.
+His daughter Lindsey was a volleyball player at Binghamton University.
 His son Daniel is currently a pitcher and shortstop for Concordia University Wisconsin.
-Mueller is also the uncle of former San Francisco Giants third baseman Ryan Rohlinger and Adam Rohlinger who was a division 3 All American baseball player at Concordia University Wisconsin.
+Mueller is also the uncle of former San Francisco Giants third baseman Ryan Rohlinger and Adam Rohlinger who was an All-American baseball player at Concordia University Wisconsin.
 Another nephew, Mike Mueller, pitched professionally in the Atlanta Braves system.

-Mueller remains quite close to former teammates, Jim Gantner, Robin Yount, and Jerry Augustine.